By Heather Lee Farrell

 My story began with a journey into the unknown…

 I experienced severe physical trauma that late fall season.
 It was predicted that I wouldn’t heal fully functional.
-I embarked on a timeline of healing and recovery, surgical procedures, and therapeutic work.
+I embarked on a timeline of healing and recovery, surgical procedures, adjunct medical needs, and therapeutic work.

 Life manifested challenge and uncertainty.
 My path diverged from what I knew and became unforged.

 I faced daily challenges of doing the work to heal.
 I struggled with isolation, discomfort, and sustaining the intense focus needed to heal optimally.